 This draft SEP for 2024-2028 builds upon our previous SEPs and contains the following long-term equality objectives for strengthening and advancing equality on Anglesey as well as within our organisation.
-They are broadly based on the Equality and Human Rights Commission's 'areas of life' for monitoring equality:
+They are broadly based on the Equality and Human Rights Commission's 'areas of life' for monitoring equality and align with our North Wales public sector partners' shared equality objectives for the region:

-- Education: Take action to address gaps in educational attainment and support the well-being of school pupils - 2.
-Work: Take action to ensure we are an equal opportunities employer and reduce pay gaps - Living Standards: Take action to improve the living standards of protected groups - 4.
+- 1. Education: Take action to address gaps in educational attainment and support the well-being of school pupils - 2.
+The workplace: Take action to ensure we are an equal opportunities employer and reduce pay gaps - 3.
+Living standards: Take action to improve the living standards of protected groups - 4.
 Health, well-being and social care: Take action to improve health, well-being and social care outcomes - 5.
 Personal security: Take action to safeguard protected groups - 6.
 Participation: Increase access to participation and encourage diversity in decision making - 7.
 Socio-economic disadvantage: Take action to address disadvantage - 8.
 Working practices: Improve our internal practices to ensure fairness for all